 - Citation count: a somewhat obvious choice, as citation count is a measure of the number of times the article in question has been referenced by another publication, and thus is a good indicator of how influential the article is.
 Including the citation count in the weighting scheme will prioritise returning more influential articles, and increases the likelihood that returned articles will be of use to the searcher.
-However, since it is unlikely that the n + 1th citation when n = 3000 holds the same importance as the n + 1th citation when n = 5, the logarithm of the citation count should be used instead of the raw citation count.
-Since the citation count may be zero, we ought to add 1 to the citation counts, I think $-\infty$ is probably too negative. - Years since publication: the inclusion of the citation count in the weighting scheme could cause an undesirable bias that favours older articles, as newer articles may have a low citation count simply because enough time hasn't elapsed since their publication for them to have been cited by other publications.
-This is especially undesirable for scientific papers, where one would imagine that more recent & up-to-date research articles would be of greater importance (generally speaking) than older articles.
+However, since it is unlikely that the $n+1^{\rm th}$ citation when n=3000 holds the same importance as the $n+1^{\rm th}$ citation when n=5, the logarithm of the citation count should be used instead of the raw citation count.
+Since the citation count may be zero, we ought to add 1 to the citation count before calculating the logarithm, as $\log(0)=-\infty$; while we do want to assign a negative bias to low citation counts, I think $-\infty$ is probably too negative a bias. - Years since publication: the inclusion of the citation count in the weighting scheme could cause an undesirable bias that favours older articles, as newer articles may have a low citation count simply because insufficient time has elapsed since their publication for them to have been cited by other publications.
+This is especially undesirable for scientific papers, as one would imagine that more recent & up-to-date research articles would be of greater importance (generally speaking) than older articles.
 This can be counteracted via the inclusion of a negative bias based on the number of years since publication: the older the article, the greater the reduction.
 However, subtracting some value from the similarity score could cause the similarity score to become negative, particularly in the case of very old papers that are very dissimilar to the query.
-To maintain positive similarity scores for the sake of simplicity, I instead chose to incorporate the years-since-publication as a negative exponent on a positive number so that the resulting value is never negative, but shrinks as exponentially as the documents get older.
+To maintain positive similarity scores for the sake of simplicity, I instead chose to incorporate the years-since-publication as a negative exponent on a positive number so that the resulting value is never negative, but shrinks exponentially as the age of the document increases.